RaynaArora/neo-hackathon/server/README.md

 ### POST /run_search

-Runs a search to find matching elections and candidates based on user preferences.
+Runs a search to find matching races and candidates based on user preferences.

 **Request Body:**
 ```json